jjjjhfhfhfhffeg434e3/WHSTechNotes/journal.md

 and hard work rather than where they were born or how much money they have.
 # January 29th, 2026
 This week i took the MAP test, and it went well i got good scores and with more review or preparation i could have goten higher.
+# Febuary 2nd, 26
+Personal hygiene is a fundamental sign of respect that maintains both the health and comfort of a community.
+Loud talking and strong smells make it very hard for other people to focus.
+When a room is too noisy or smells bad, it can give people headaches or make them feel stressed.
+Professional behavior means being mindful of how you act.
+This includes using a quiet voice, keeping your hands and items in your own space, and using polite words.
+Self-control is a great skill for school and jobs because it proves you are mature.
+If you can control your voice and your temper, people will trust you and want to work with you
+A habbit we can improve on is controlng or reducing the noise or how dirty the environment is.